archlinuxarm/PKGBUILDs/CONTRIBUTING.md

 ## New Issues
-This issue tracker is for bugs with packages.
-Use [the forum](http://archlinuxarm.org/forum) for anything else.
+This issue tracker is for bugs with packaging, and the PKGBUILDs *only*.
+Use [the forum](http://archlinuxarm.org/forum) for *all* other issues.

 *Before* filing an issue, copy and paste the following template.  **This is required to be completely filled out.**
 ```AsciiDoc